bird-house/twitcher/docs/source/tutorial.rst

 Use x509 certificates to control client access
 ==================================================

-Since version 0.3.6 Twitcher is prepared to use x509 certificates for control client access.
+Since version 0.3.6 Twitcher is prepared to use x509 certificates to control client access.
 By default it is configured to accept x509 proxy certificates from `ESGF`_.

 Register the Emu WPS service at the Twitcher ``OWSProxy`` with ``auth`` option ``cert``: